madic-creates/k3s-git-ops/README.md

 If you're getting a certificate error when opening the docs (happens in Firefox), thats because of the hyphen in my username.
 Hyphens aren't allowed at the end of DNS names.
 As a workaround you can use a chromium based browser.

+See also the following GitHub discussion: [Hyphen at the end of usernames](https://github.com/orgs/community/discussions/143105)

 ## Features

 Excerpt of features this cluster provides: